ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/README.md

 # Reference

-T2SP (Temporal To Spatial Programming, previously called T2S) constructs systolic arrays for dense tensor computes.
-A stable open source is available [here](https://github.com/IntelLabs/t2sp).
+[T2SP](https://github.com/IntelLabs/t2sp) (Temporal To Spatial Programming, previously called T2S) is a productive language to construct systolic arrays for dense tensor computes.
 For convenience, a latest experimental version of the T2SP compiler, namely Lasa, has been pre-installed in this website, and is automatically invoked when making tests or a demo.

-The key point is to express a systolic array as two dataflow graphs, one for the compute, one for data movement.
-To understand more details, please read this latest publication:
+The key point of the language is to express a systolic array as two dataflow graphs, one for compute, the other for data movement.
+To understand more details, please read

 1. Lasa: Abstraction and Specialization for Productive and Performant Linear Algebra on FPGAs.
 Xiaochen Hao, Mingzhe Zhang, Ce Sun, Zhuofu Tao, Hongbo Rong, Yu Zhang, Lei He, Eric Petit, Wenguang Chen, Yun Liang.
 FCCM, 2023. https://ieeexplore.ieee.org/document/10171577.